Spam Fried Rice

 Frequently Asked Questions

-Where does spam fried rice originate from?
+Where does spam fried rice come from?

 What is the best way to cook spam?